Danielmasud/Hospital-Management-System-C-Programming/README.md

 - Smart Data Management: Built a system to easily add, update, and delete patient and doctor records.

-- Persistent Storage (File I/O): Connected the program to external files so all data is saved on the computer even after closing the app.

 - Efficient Memory Management: Used malloc and free to ensure the program uses only the necessary memory, preventing resource waste.

 - Search & Filter System: Developed fast algorithms to find patients by ID or filter doctors by their medical specialty